-It could be said that this publishing venture began in a small room with an awe-inspiring view of Monterey Bay located under the Cowell College dining hall at the University of California, Santa Cruz.
-It was 1974 and I was enrolled in my first class with Jack Stauffacher, typographer and proprietor of Greenwood Press, San Francisco.
-Jack taught typographic fundamentals and book printing at the Cowell Press, working with a Vandercook proof press and cases of new hot-metal Bembo type.
-With the guidance of Jack, Provost Jasper Rose, and poet and printer William Everson, I graduated in 1976 with a B.A. in The Art of the Book.
+It could be said that Reverberations Books began in a small room with an awe-inspiring view of Monterey Bay located under the Cowell College dining hall at the University of California, Santa Cruz.
+In 1974 I enrolled in my first class with Jack Stauffacher, typographer and proprietor of Greenwood Press, San Francisco.
+Jack taught typographic fundamentals and book printing at the Cowell Press, working with a Vandercook proof press and metal type.
+With the guidance of Jack as well as Provost Jasper Rose and poet and printer William Everson, I graduated in 1976 with a B.A. in The Art of the Book.

 In my career I worked in commercial printing, did print production and design management at companies including Polaroid, Creative Wonders, and IDG Books (the Dummies series).
-I was later in sales with Sheridan Books, Michigan where I had the chance to meet with many West Coast publishers including university presses, religious publishers, self-publishers, and independent publishers.
-In this work I had the good fortune to meet the people at Chin Music Press.
+I was later in sales with Sheridan Books, Michigan where I met many West Coast publishers.
+In this work I had the good fortune to meet Bruce Rutledge at Chin Music Press.

 My awareness of environmentalism began with the first Earth Day on April 22, 1970.
-I was a high school sophomore in Mountain View, California and rode my bicycle with fellow students the five miles to Gunn High School for a rally organized for area students.
+A high school sophomore in Mountain View, California, I rode my bicycle with fellow students to Gunn High School for a rally organized for area students.
 Now as an adult I am appalled by the intransigence of politicians and business leaders to address climate change and global warming.
 Publishing presents a means to address our pressing environmental issues that feels true to my background and experience.